pgxn/docker-pgxn-tools/README.md

 pg-build-test
 ```

-Simply builds, installs, and tests a PostgreSQL extension or other code in the
+Simply builds, installs, and tests a [PGXS] PostgreSQL extension or other code
-current directory.
+in the current directory.
 Effectively the equivalent of:

 ``` sh
 make